The News Philadelphians Use: Analyzing the Local Media Landscape

 On average, Philadelphians indicated that they were unlikely to pay for news.
 They were more likely, however, to say that they would donate their money to a local news site than they would be to pay a fee for local news.
 There were no differences in the responses by Philadelphia region.

-screenshot 2023 02 27 at 3.21.19 pm
+Screenshot 2023 02 27 at 3.21.19 PM

 Notes: Half of respondents were asked “If a local news organization provided news about your neighborhood online for free and for anyone to access, how likely would you be to donate ten dollars a month to support their mission?” and the other half were asked “If a local news organization provided news about your neighborhood on their website, how likely would you be to pay a fee of ten dollars a month to access it?”